Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Results and discussions

 Furthermore, the effect of this autocorrelation bias can be further explored with transverse spherocity.
-In Ref.~\cite{Weber:2018ddv}, the effect of $N_{\rm mpi}$ is explored for both inclusive and non-prompt J/$\psi$.
-Here, the effects of $N_{\rm mpi}$ are similar to both inclusive and non-prompt J/$\psi$, except for extreme $N_{\rm mpi}$ events, where the yield of non-prompt J/$\psi$ saturates.
+In Ref.~\cite{Weber:2018ddv}, the influence of $N_{\rm mpi}$ is explored for both inclusive and non-prompt J/$\psi$.
+Here, the effects of $N_{\rm mpi}$ are similar for both inclusive and non-prompt J/$\psi$, except for extreme $N_{\rm mpi}$ events, where the yield of non-prompt J/$\psi$ saturates.
 Interestingly, in the left panel of Fig.~\ref{fig:NormlzdMUEch}, we find that the yield of both prompt and non-prompt J/$\psi$ is enhanced for the isotropic events having large $N_{\rm mpi}$, while a lower self-normalized yield is observed for the jetty events with a small $N_{\rm mpi}$ value.
-This is a contradiction of the above-mentioned dependence of non-prompt J/$\psi$ production with $N_{\rm mpi}$, and can be attributed to self-correlation bias caused by measuring transverse spherocity in a similar rapidity region as the J/$\psi$.
+This is a contradiction to the above-mentioned dependence of non-prompt J/$\psi$ production with $N_{\rm mpi}$, and can be attributed to self-correlation bias caused by measuring transverse spherocity in a similar rapidity region as the J/$\psi$.
 Although this bias is present in both prompt and non-prompt J/$\psi$ measured at midrapidity, its production mechanism enhances the effects for the non-prompt case, which can be clearly visible in the lower left panel of Fig.~\ref{fig:NormlzdMUEch}.
 In contrast, the dependence of transverse spherocity is small on both prompt and non-prompt J/$\psi$ measured at the forward rapidity, where the $S_0$ induced bias is small.
+Additionally, the efficiency of $S_{0}$ in categorizing J/$\psi$ production topologically is found to be maintained when the results are calculated using the CR-BLC~2 settings of PYTHIA8.
+Moreover, the increase of self-normalised yield of prompt and non-prompt $\rm{J}/\psi$ with respect to multiplicity from the CR-BLC~2 model is observed to very closely follow the trend from Tune 4C of PYTHIA8, such that the magnitude of the former is $\sim(10-15)\%$($\sim(15-25)\%$) lesser than the latter in the highest (lowest) multiplicity class considered.